Docbroke/link_handler/README.md

 copy any link, open link_handler and choose option of open the link with, you can choose from give option or write your own for example input "chromium" to open link with chromium.

 DEPENDS on: curl, wget, mpv, youtube-dl

+NOTE: lariza_external_handler is specifically created for [url=https://github.com/vain/lariza]lariza[/url], (new upcoming feature of lariza allows external program to open url with, currently this feature is available in dev-external-handler branch)